 Last week it was confirmed the Milwaukee Milkmen parted ways with hitting coach CJ Thieleke after the video spread on Facebook showing him ranting at a clubhouse manager at Home Avenue Laundromat.
-In the video, Thieleke launches into an expletive-laden tirade directed at the team’s clubhouse manager, who is developmentally disabled, as he helps the manager do laundry.
+In the video, Thieleke launches into an expletive-laden tirade directed at the team’s clubhouse manager as he helps the manager do laundry.

 “It’s just unacceptable from our point of view,” said Mike Zimmerman, the owner of the Kokomo Jackrabbits and Milkmen.
 “We don’t always get visibility into how people act outside of the ball game.
 I think it’s a good lesson for everybody, whether it be the Milkmen or the Jackrabbits.
 They’re an extension of the community, and everybody is watching.”